codesharedot/quantum-resistant-ledger-price/README.md

-# maidsafecoin price
+# digibyte price

-Gets the maidsafecoin price with Python (from JSON).
+Gets the digibyte price with Python (from JSON).

 https://pythonbasics.org